khrystynafesechko-dotcom/Chocolate-Sales-Analysis_by_KF/README.md

 #### 2.Product ID Inconsistency
 The product_id field was not standardized across the sales and products datasets, resulting in differences in identifier formatting.
 Due to this inconsistency, product data could not be directly matched using a standard database join.
 To support the analysis, product information was integrated and validated within Tableau using data relationships and transformation techniques.
 While this approach enabled product-level analysis, some results may be affected by the underlying data quality limitations.

----

-#### 2. Product ID inconsistency (critical issue)
-- `product_id` formats differed between `sales` and `products`
-- Direct JOIN was not possible
-- A normalization approach (string manipulation) was applied to partially align identifiers
-- This may introduce limitations in product-level analysis
 ________________________________________
 ## Key Performance Indicators (KPIs)